 How do you know where your xanthan gum originated from?

 Have you ever seen a label with the source of the xanthan gum listed?
 My research didn’t throw up an figures about the amount of the allergen which may or may be present in the end produt but it could be a frustrating journey trying to discover what it came from.
 In fact on Doves Farm xanthan gum it says it comes from a few different countries so it would take a while to work out what the mix consisted of.

-At no point have I ever been told that xanthan gum could be a potential threat to my health, even though I am allergic to wheat and soya and intolerant to wheat.
+At no point have I ever been told that xanthan gum could be a potential threat to my health, even though I am allergic to wheat and soya.

 There is always the possibility that someone could be allergic to all xanthan gum, the bacterium it is grown on could cause an allergic response too.
 People can be allergic to the strangest things.

 There must be another way to bake gluten free without xanthan gum…

 Eating fake foods which are processed unnaturally seems like a bad idea for me, we know from recent news that processed meat can increase your risk of heart disease and cancer, so why not other processed aritificial food stuffs too?

 When you try to find products on the shelves of supermarkets that don’t contain xanthan gum you realise just how widespread its use is.
 It’s in so many things.

 Some bakeries don’t use any man-made synthetic gums or other additives.
 They use natural simple ingredients.
 It is entirely possible.
 Check out Knife and Fork Bakery, who do not use xanthan gum in their gluten free bread.

 I have also noticed recently that M&S gluten free use guar gum.
 This was true for their gluten free crumpets but I’m not sure about their bread or other #GF stuff, worth trying if you think xanthan is a problem.